-Each section of the plan addresses a specific component of the region's transportation system.
-Five key elements are included in each section.
+Each section of the plan addresses a specific facet of the region's transportation system with five key elements.
 The first element outlines the vision for that component of the transportation system.
 The second element provides an overview of existing conditions and trends.
 The third element presents the performance measures that will be used to track progress towards the vision.
 The fourth element details the short, medium, and long-term improvement needs.
-Last, the fifth element presents strategies for implementing the needed improvement.
+Lastly, the fifth element presents strategies for implementing the needed improvement.